Anthony Bemboom: Los Angeles Dodgers

 On August 9, 2021, the Los Angeles Dodgers claimed Bemboom off waivers from the Angels.
 On August 14, Bemboom was outrighted off of the 40-man roster without having appeared in a game for the Dodgers.
 He played in 25 games for the Triple-A Oklahoma City Dodgers, with a .189 batting average.
 Bemboom became a free agent following the season.

 Baltimore Orioles

-On December 16, 2021, Bemboom signed a minor league contract with the Baltimore Orioles.
+On December 16, 2021, Bemboom signed a minor league contract with the Baltimore Orioles organization.
 He made the Orioles' Opening Day roster for the 2022 season.
+Playing in 22 games for Baltimore, Bemboom hit just .115/.207/.212 with one home run and one RBI.
 He was designated for assignment on May 21, 2022.
 He cleared waivers and was sent outright to Triple-A Norfolk Tides on May 27.
+Spending the rest of the season in Norfolk, Bemboom appeared in 34 contests, batting .228/.292/.350 with 3 home runs and 15 RBI.